CMU’s Frequently Asked Questions

 CMU INSIGHTS is a leading provider of training and consultancy to the music industry and companies working with music.
 We offer seminars, masterclasses and conference sessions, and our own conference at The Great Escape festival each May, plus a range of in-house training, research and consultancy services.

-CMU:DIY is a music industry education programme.
-We provide tips and advice for aspiring artists and songwriters, and future music business talent, through online resources and regular workshops.
+CMU:DIY is a music business education programme providing tips and advice for aspiring artists and songwriters, and future music industry talent, through a range of online resources and educational events.

 02 WHY WAS CMU SET UP?